Spencer's Retail: Private brands

 Spencer's offers a wide range of private brand products that in both food and non-food categories.
 'Spencer's Smart Choice' is the leading instore brand which labels products ranging from juices, noodles, cookies, honey, air fresheners etc. Spencer's has the 'Clean Home' range of home improvement products and 'Tasty Wonders' range of snacks and impulse foods.
-Spencer's offers general merchandize products under the brand name of Maroon, which includes Non-stick and hard anodized pans, plastic goods and foils.
+Spencer's offers general merchandise products under the brand name of Maroon, which includes Non-stick and hard anodized pans, plastic goods and foils.

 Expansion

 Retail chain Foodworld was bought over by the Future Group.
-All stores were re-branded under the Spencer's banner once formalities are completed.
+All stores were re-branded under the Spencer's banner once formalities were completed.